fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/464_4.svg" width="35%"/>

 If an area is created with either of the fields marked with left arrow, it cannot be filled.

+For now, I have only set the program to check the mid across and across cases, marked with pink background.
+To see if the yellow fields are necessary, we need to construct cases for them.